savanirajdeep/savanirajdeep/README.md

   <p align="center">
         Hello!
 I am Rajdeep Savani, a 21-year-old passionate programmer interested in Mobile Development.
     <br>
-      🔬 I'm currently studying for a Bachelor's degree in Computer Science with a specialization in Internet Of Things at VIT University.
+      🔬 I'm currently studying for a Master's degree in Computer Science at University of South Florida.
     <br>
-      :seedling: I have experience in Android Development and a bit of Frontend Dev.
+      :seedling: I have experience in Android Development and a bit of Fullstack Dev.
     <br>
       :computer: You can get my Resume : <a href="https://drive.google.com/file/d/1HfhM12yKLD2lP7Os2Dc33vLybzVRImJC/view?usp=sharing">Rajdeep's Resume</a>
     <br>